 For any and all recycling-related questions, visit our Recycling page for more information.

 Getting to and from campus can lead to some questions for the new student.
 Saskatoon is a fairly car-centric city, which can be unfamiliar to students from larger transit-oriented centres.

 The U of S has made strides to make sustainable transportation easier for students.
 Your U-Pass can be picked up from the USSU Main Office in Upper Place Riel and is your ticket to free transit around the city.
-For students looking to more sustainably use their existing vehicles, UCommute is an easy tool for putting together and planning carpooling groups around the city (it can also be used to find transit options or active transportation buddies for those looking to make new friends).

 If you're someone who likes to get out and active during their commute, the University of Saskatchewan is home to one of the largest interconnected networks of multi-use pathways in Canada including connections to the beautiful Meewasin River Valley trail system.
 Bikes, boards, wheels, and runners alike are able to get to and around campus this way.